 If you want to improve your gut health, the first step would be to test yourself for food intolerances.
-It could be that all your digestive issues are coming from certain types of food which you are intolerant to or even allergic.
+It could be that all your digestive issues are coming from certain types of food to which you are intolerant or even allergic.

 Do you ever get stomach issues after eating a particular type of food?
 Bloating, gas, pain in your stomach?
 It could be that symptoms come the next day and you struggle to identify the offending foods yourself.
-That’s why food intolerance test can be so helpful.
+That’s why a food intolerance test can be so helpful.
 Go ahead and get yourself tested to see what you discover.

-Eliminating certain types of foods from your diet which they don’t agree with you will be better for your gut health and a good start towards a better general health.
+Eliminating certain types of foods from your diet which they don’t agree with you will be better for your gut health and a good start towards better general health.